 - Purchase and install Robokiller and configure it to block all spam calls to your phone and set-up the RoboRadio feature.
 Appreciate the payback.

 - Return to your comfortable place, turn on any episode of Season 2 of Parks and Recreation, and delete any app you haven’t recently used on your phone.
 Ignore the voice in your head that says, “I’m going to need this at some point!”
 Remind that voice, “Deleting the app from my phone doesn’t delete this app from the universe.”
 Repeat this phrase over and over.

 A win condition: When you have three free minutes, you don’t instinctively reach for your phone because you trust notifications again.

 Read your inbox with the following scrubbing protocol:

 - If it’s a mail you want to read, read it.
 Enjoy.

 - If the mail is from an external (non-work) source and you don’t want it, do one of the following without fail:

 - If the option exists, unsubscribe from the mail.
-This works about as well as you would expect.
+Understand this doesn’t always work.

 A win condition: Using the above protocol, both my work and personal inboxes are at inbox zero.
 Every day.
 It took months of filter tweaking and unapologetic religious spam flagging, but for the first time in in years my inbox is mostly high signal mails I need with little filtering fuss.
 Yes, I work at Slack, and my work inbox has much less work email than your average work inbox, but I continue to get hundreds of emails per day.